 Florida has some of the most stringent drug laws in the nation.
-This extremely low tolerance for the possession of even small amounts of drugs means that you could be harshly punished for something seemingly minor.
-Those arrested also face legal seizure of personal properties and cash, if believed to be proceeds from drug crimes.
+This extremely low tolerance for the possession of even small amounts of drugs means that you could be harshly punished for a something seemingly minor.
+Those an arrested also face legal seizure of personal properties and cash if believed to be proceeds from drug crimes.

 The most common drug crime arrests in Florida include:

 You can be arrested in Florida for knowingly being in possession of a controlled substance.
 You will usually be charged with drug possession if you did not manufacture, sell, or distribute the substance and law enforcement believes you possessed the substance for personal use.
 The quantity of the controlled substance is not the only thing law enforcement considers regarding personal use and other evidence contemplated may include packaging, or whether paraphernalia such as scales were also found.
 In such a situation, the charges can increase significantly.

 While drug possession is a serious charge, drug trafficking can carry more life-altering consequences.
 Unlike the common depiction in the media, serious drug trafficking charges in Florida are not reserved for armed drug dealers, criminal masterminds, or career criminals.
 In Florida, you do not have to sell drugs to face serious charges for violating drug trafficking laws.
 Instead, many trafficking charges focus on the quantity of drugs found by law enforcement and the presumption that possession of larger quantities means that the drugs were not for personal use.
 Penalties vary depending on the type and total weight of the drug, but it is important to note that regardless of the trafficking charge, every trafficking charge carries a mandatory prison sentence.